 - Straight Bet – 35 to 1

 The types of bets you can make are roughly the same in American and European roulette.
-Now that you’ve seen the basic similarities, let’s take a look where the games diverse.
+Now that you’ve seen the basic similarities, let’s take a look at where the games diverse.

 How Does The Roulette Table Layout Work?

 There are small differences in the layout and sizes of components between different games – though the fundamentals are broadly the same.